rodalbuyeh/dsc40a-su23/Resources.md

 ## Lecture Videos

-These are a set of lecture videos that I recorded when I taught this course asynchronously during the pandemic.
+These are a set of lecture videos that Janine Tiefenbruck recorded when she taught this course asynchronously during the pandemic.
 Our in-person lectures this quarter will cover similar content, so these videos can be a helpful tool for you to prepare for lecture or review afterwards.
 You are responsible for all material covered in this quarter's lectures, whether or not that material is covered in this set of lecture videos.

 | **Video** | **Topics** |
 | --- | --- |